I've literally only got one day, train in from Narita in the morning, back out in the evening...

 All stations are clearly color coded and numbered, so you can use the colors and numbers on the subway map to navigate around.

 A quick trip would be to take the Ginza line to Shibuyu and walk across the busy Shibuyu Crossing - a 3-way intersection where thousands of people cross every few minutes.
-Along the way just take in sights and explore the area - there's always fascinating things to see in every part of Tokyo! over 7 years ago
+Along the way just take in sights and explore the area - there's always fascinating things to see in every part of Tokyo! almost 8 years ago

 Go to the following places: